denoland/std/log/README.md

 });
 ```

-By default, theit threshold is set to `warn` - you can change that default for
+By default, their threshold is set to `warn` - you can change that default for
 all externals modules using `setThirdPartyDefaultThreshold`:

 ```typescript